Streamworks International

 Streamworks International S.A is a privately held company owned by Ocean Group International and headquartered in Luxembourg, Luxembourg, with operational offices located in London, United Kingdom, and New York City, New York, United States.

-The streaming media company provides online video through live and on-demand services to severals companies, which includes Major League Gaming, The Associated Press, Jamie Oliver, MSN, the International Court of Justice and the United Nations.
+The streaming media company provides online video through live and on-demand services to several companies, which includes Major League Gaming, The Associated Press, Jamie Oliver, MSN, the International Court of Justice and the United Nations.

 History

 2006 to 2011

 Founded in 2006 by Ray Mia, which went on to become Streamworks International.
 In June 2010, the company got the backing from Ocean Group International.
 Their services went live in February 2011.

 Jesta Digital, formerly Fox Mobile Entertainment, announced an agreement with Streamworks International for mobile distribution of the Royal Wedding of Catherine Elizabeth Middleton and Prince William Arthur Philip Louis.
 Streamworks acquired rights from The Associated Press to stream the wedding live and distribute the Video on Demand.

 Major League Gaming forms a partnership with Streamworks International in delivering live streams of the 2011 Pro Circuit competitions worldwide.
 This was a response to adjusting Major League Gaming's delivery infustructure of the live streaming of their competitions.

 Streamworks delivers record-breaking audience figures for Major League Gaming's live streaming of the 2011 Pro Circuit video game competition, first at the Anaheim Convention Center, Los Angeles, California, United States with 138,000 concurrent viewers, 181,000 concurrent viewers at the Gaylord Palms Resort & Convention Center, Kissimmee, Florida, United States, and finally, 241,000 concurrent viewers at the Rhode Island Convention Center, Providence, Rhode Island, United States.

 Streamworks International announces an ongoing relationship with Jamie Oliver and his Food Revolution, streaming weekly live shows exclusively to US audiences.

 The Lawn Tennis Association announced the live streaming of the Davis Cup tie by BNP Paribas between Great Britain and Luxembourg with the association of Streamworks International.

 A partnership with World Rally Championships promoter, North One Sport and Streamworks International was formed to offer live streaming of the WRC race of the Rallye de France in Alsace.
 The project was a pilot with plans for full coverage for races in 2012.

 The Associated Press and Streamworks International offers APTN news content to digital publishers as online internet stream.

 Elemental Technologies announced a joint solution with Streamworks International to provide The Associated Press Elemental Live products for the real-time streaming of the APTN news content across the internet.